-Winterfest of Lights has opened for 2021, and it will not disappoint!
+Winterfest of Lights has opened for 2022, and it will not disappoint!
 Northside Park comes alive as the sun goes down, and it sparkles where ever you look.
-This year, like last year, it is a walk through event.
+Like the last couple of years, this year it’s a walk through event.
 But don’t let that put you off.
-On the contrary, now you can go at your own speed, stop to take in your favorite view, take pictures in front of special displays, double back to see it all again, and really get in the holiday spirit.
+On the contrary, this way there are less lines, you can go at your own speed, stop to take in your favorite view, take pictures in front of special displays, double back to see it all again, and really get in the holiday spirit.
 A great experience for people of every age including families, couples, friends, old and young.
 Children, literally squeal with delight, walk with eyes open wide, or sit back to enjoy the view in strollers and wagons.
 Older guests stroll around, taking the opportunity to rest on the many picnic tables dotted around the park, and some use the scooters available for rent at the entrance to the park.
 The walk itself is not that long, no more than half a mile, no more than walking round Walmart, to be honest.
 But it is so much more fun, you can’t help but smile as you take in the twinkling, shimmering light displays, and listen to the seasonal music playing throughout the park.
 So grab your hat, gloves, and comfy shoes, and head over to Northside Park for Ocean City’s Winterfest of Lights, you will not be disappointed!

 Tickets can be purchased in advance, or at the event.
 Open Wednesday through Sunday 5:30 p.m. – 9:30 p.m.
 Closed Monday and Tuesday nights.
 Hotel Packages can be found here, and more information on the event can be found here.